totalspectrum/spin2cpp/README.md

 fastspin is a simple interface to the SPIN -> PASM converter.
 It acts very much like openspin, including mimicking its console output, so that it can easily be used in IDEs in place of openspin.
+The basic usage is

+    fastspin file.spin

+which will produce `file.binary`, an executable which may be downloaded to the Propeller.
+There are various options, use `fastspin -h` to see them all.

-As an alternative, it can also mimic the bstc command line compiler, if it is named something that starts with the letters "bstc" (e.g. "bstc.fastspin").
+As an alternative, fastspin can also mimic the bstc command line compiler, if it is named something that starts with the letters "bstc" (e.g. "bstc.fastspin").

 spin2cpp
 --------